SevereasPrangphit/SevereasPrangphit/README.md

-- Hey, I’m @SevereasPrangphit
+- Hey, I’m Severeas H. Prangphit aka Veeresh Pratap Singh.
-- I’m interested in Harry potter
+- I am proficient in C++ and Python.
+- I harbour an ardent interest in Mathematics, specially Probability and Statistics.
+- I like doing mathematical research work in Machine/Deep Learning.
-- I’m currently learning Java Springboot
+- I’m currently learning Java Springboot & Angular.
-- I’m looking to collaborate
-- I like solving challenges
+- I like solving challenges.

 <!---
 SevereasPrangphit/SevereasPrangphit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.